gcalderone/ReusePatterns.jl/README.md

 *Inheritance* is not supported in Julia by design, and although it can be realized through this package (or similar ones, see *Links* below), it is a discouraged practice: *composition* should be the preferred approach.

-Still there can be cases where the *inheritance* approach turns out to be the most simple and straightforward way to solve a problem, while pursuing the same goal with *composition* implies flooding the dispatch table with a lot of boiler plate code.
+Still there can be cases where the *inheritance* approach turns out to be the most simple and straightforward way to solve a problem, while pursuing the same goal with *composition* would imply flooding the dispatch table with a lot of boiler plate code.
 In these cases I believe it may be worth following the *inheritance* approach.

 Besides, the **ReusePatterns.jl** package allows to test both approaches, and check which one provides the best solution.